getchip/CHIP-Docs/README.md

-# Next Thing DIP Documentation
+# Next Thing CHIP Documentation

 This is a source repo for documentation.
 If you want to see it as a website, you'll need to render it to HTML.
 Read on!